Speech & Drama online video examinations

 AMEB Victoria is trialling Speech and Drama practical examinations using an interactive online presentation format.
 The online examination format is available only to candidates who are not able to present for a face-to-face examination due to government health and safety directives.

-Online video examinations are available until 30 November 2020 for the following subjects:
+Online video examinations will be available from 1 February 2021 in the following subjects:

 Speech and Performance (2019) – Preliminary to Grade 8*